torontojs/blog/src/content/blog/2023/12/tldr-13.md

 ## Happy holidays!

-Hope you all get the rest you deserve and an excellent 2024, from Drey, Marco & Evert and all of the Toronto JS volunteer team!
+Hope you all get the rest you deserve and an excellent 2024, from Drey, Marco & Evert and all of the TorontoJS volunteer team!